Edinburgh Napier University Modern Slavery & Human Trafficking Statement

 In addition, for all open tenders with a contract value above the EU threshold, we require bidders to complete the Single Procurement Document (Scotland).
 In completing this, bidders declare that they have not committed any offence under Part 1 of the Human Trafficking and Exploitation (Scotland) Act 2015 or under any provision referred to in the Schedule in that Act.

-Living Wage
+Living Wage and working hours

 Due diligence, risk assessment and response

-Edinburgh Napier University carries out a variety of due diligence checks across the organisation including with external partners it works with.
+Edinburgh Napier University conducts a variety of due diligence checks across the organisation including with external partners it works with.
 This includes for instance pre-agreement checks and questionnaires in relation to overseas student recruitment agents, and contracts which set out clearly the University’s expectations on the services (and limits to them) delivered to students.

 As Edinburgh Napier University uses many national and sectoral framework agreements to let contracts, it is also relevant that APUC have undertaken prioritisation on framework agreements either led or promoted by APUC, to understand the key sustainable procurement risks and opportunities for each agreement, which includes possible labour concerns.
 This helps APUC to assess which agreements and suppliers should be audited on compliance with its Sustain Supply Chain Code of Conduct.